 Feeding any medicine orally to your pets can be quite a task for every pet parent.
 When it comes to pills, pet parents are unsure about how to give them to their furry babies.
 Because some pets will swallow the pill easily while some will spit it out 100 times before finally swallowing it.

 Before giving your pets any type of medication, it's necessary to first consult your vet regarding what kind of medicine is to be given and how it can be given.
 Medication can be given with the help of food, by crushing it or opening capsules.

 A few items which can be used to hide your pet’s pills for them and make sure they take them are:

 The easiest way to give your pets their medication is by hiding it in their favourite treats.
-Get your pet excited with their favourite treat so that he eats the treat along with the pill.
+Get your pet excited with their favorite treat so that he eats the treat along with the pill.
 This way they will not resist pills or get a weird taste or find anything bitter.

 The easiest way to get your pets to digest their pills is along with their favourite treat or dry meal.
 Add it to your pet’s food for them to be able to comfortably swallow medicines.

 If your pet enjoys meat, you can use that as an alternative too.
 Make sure that the meat is properly cooked and not raw as it might contain a lot of harmful bacteria that can be harmful to pets.

 Hiding the pill on a dab of peanut butter on a spoon or taking a small amount of peanut butter and rolling it into a ball along with the medicine inside, can get your job done.

 Peanut butter is a great treat that all dogs love.
 But make sure that it’s your pet-friendly peanut butter that is made with natural sweeteners and not artificial ones., which can be very harmful to your pet.